 Add in every nitty-gritty detail that should be noted based on the script’s need and the location managers’ survey.

 Take a video and record yourself while making a commentary on the location.

-This will serve as an example of what the lighting looks like at the said time, the audio quality in the site while also noting the details of the taking in the video.
+This will serve as an example of what the lighting looks like at the said time, and the audio quality on the site while also noting the details of the taking in the video.

-There might be another time where you will need a location that coincidentally fits your earlier site.
+There might be another time when you will need a location that coincidentally fits your earlier site.